Air Transat Flight 236: Investigation

-The Portuguese Aviation Accidents Prevention and Investigation Department (GPIAA) investigated the accident along with Canadian and French authorities.
+The Portuguese Aviation Accidents Prevention and Investigation Department (GPIAAF) investigated the accident with extensive cooperation with the Transportation Safety Board of Canada.

 The investigation revealed that the primary causal factors of the accident were crew actions in mishandling a fuel leak in the number two engine.

 The fuel leak resulted from fitment of an incorrect part to the hydraulics system by Air Transat maintenance staff as part of routine maintenance.
-The engine had been replaced with a spare engine, lent by Rolls-Royce, from an older model which did not include a hydraulic pump.
+The engine had been replaced with a spare engine, lent by Rolls-Royce, from an older model, which did not include a hydraulic pump.
 Despite the lead mechanic's concerns, Air Transat authorized the use of a part from a similar engine, an adaptation that did not maintain adequate clearance between the hydraulic lines and the fuel line.
-This lack of clearance, of the order of millimetres from the intended part, allowed chafing between the lines to rupture the fuel line, causing the leak.
+This lack of clearance, on the order of a few millimetres from the intended part, allowed chafing between the lines to rupture the fuel line, causing the leak.

 Air Transat accepted responsibility for the accident and was fined C$250,000 by the Canadian government, which As of 2009 was the largest fine in Canadian history.

 The conclusions reached in the accident report revealed that: